Ada-Developers-Academy/daily-curriculum/cohort_schedules/C03_classroom.md

 + Read about assertions:
 [Assertions](http://en.wikipedia.org/wiki/Assertion_(software_development))

 ## Week 3

-In Week 3 we will be learning some intermediate ruby ideas such as attr_accessor, advanced variables, memoization, and Enumerable.
+In Week 3 we will be learning some intermediate ruby ideas such as advanced variables, memoization, and Enumerable.
 For the project we will be building a pure ruby application backed by a CSV database called [FarMarFinder](../topic_resources/farmarfinder.md).
 By the end of the week students should be able to build a ruby DSL for a relational CSV backed database using basic ruby methodologies and best practices.

 ### Learning Goals

   - Learn basic/intermediate ruby concepts and methods
-      - Defining attributes with attr_accessor
       - Scopes of all variable types (local, instance, global, etc...)
       - Performance with memoization
       - Enumerable methods
+  - Running Koans
   - Unit testing your application with Rspec
   - Build a CSV backed ruby application
   - Practice pair programming